-Solution 10 – Run chkdsk
+10. Run chkdsk

 In order to perform a detailed scan be sure to scan all hard drive partitions by entering the same command and replacing C: with the letter that matches your hard drive partition.

-Solution 11 – Reset Windows 10
+11. Reset Windows 10

 - Insert the installation media if you’re asked to.